carevealed/conda_recipes/README.md

    conda install launcher

 3. Add the following channels to conda:
+'''sh
 conda config --add channels http://conda.binstar.org/cavpp/ conda config --add channels http://conda.binstar.org/henryborchers/
+'''
 Conda should be now properly installed and configured to run with CAVPP and CAPS scripts

 To open the visual launcher, type the following command in the terminal: